 If you build a website correctly, you'll need less links to it for it to rank high.
 That is how much architecture matters.

 Beyond just being social, it'll take some work to get reviews and articles and links on other websites.
 This must be managed as well.
 This might include phone calls and meetings to get your content where it needs to be.
 Either business owners need to do this or they must hire someone to manage that for them.

 The bottom line is, there are a lot of details that go into making a great e-commerce website that ranks well.
 The best thing to do is have great content but all the other factors (especially being mobile friendly) are important.

-When you hire a company to develop or search engine optimize your website, make sure they’re taking an in-depth look into all factors that will help make it rank well.
+When you hire a company to redesign your website or search engine optimize your website, make sure they're taking an in-depth look into all factors that will help make it rank well.

 The more attention and time you put into it, the better it will be.